 In the next ten years, technological innovation will create change at a pace never seen before – opening up immense opportunities for Europe.

-Orgalim has a vision for the Europe of 2030.
+Orgalim's long-term political agenda '2030: an industry vision for a renewed Europe' paints a picture of what that future could look like.
 Leading the global response to climate change, the EU will pave the way for an age beyond carbon.
 Technology-led transformation will breathe new life into the economy and reinvent the nature of work.
 Progress in medical tech and assisted living systems will allow us to get more out of life than ever before.
 Cities will tackle the scourges of congestion and pollution.
 And we will show that social, environmental and economic sustainability can go hand in hand with renewed competitiveness and more and better jobs.

 Europe’s technology industries will play a key role in shaping this vision of the future.